Skydive/WebGL-2D-CursorStorm/README.md

 # Cursor Storm / Ship Game
 A reasonably complicated 2D WebGL game.
 Designed to be extendable using an entity-component heirarchy.
-Creating a custom enemy or ship is incredibly easy using inherance.
+Creating a custom enemy or ship is incredibly easy using inheritance.

 ### Setup
 `npm install`